 THE “WORKING WATERFRONT” PROJECT

 The City of Sebastian is well into the process of creating a "working waterfront" on the Indian River.
 The project is now named "Fisherman's Landing Sebastian".
 The main building in the project, originally known at “Hurricane Harbor” has been restored to include a large, working wholesale/retail fish market an eatery and a waterfront museum featuring Sebastian fishing history.
 Construction was completed by the end of 2015 to restore and rebuild the fish piers and fish house as well as installation of boardwalks along the River and upgrade parking.

-The last phase of the project to begin iin 2016 and should be completed in 2017.
-Project will include the addition of an icehouse, viewing pond and waterfront restoration including drainage.
-When completed, "Fisherman's Landing" will be a major tourist destination on the Treasure Coast.
-In a picture format, the slide show at the top of this page details the progress of the “working waterfront” project through the Fall of 2016.
+The next phase of the project began in early Fall 2017.
+Project will include the addition of a large public toilet facitity, additional drainage and work on the parking facility There is another phase in the planning stage which includes Lagoon side walkways, a viewing poind and possibly an ice house When completed, "Fisherman's Landing" will be a major tourist destination on the Treasure Coast.
+In a picture format, the slide show at the top of this page details the progress of the “working waterfront” project through the Fall of 2017